Schemas

 However, one can also apply schemas to itself and/or define schemas within Stof types.

 Attributes get evaluated when parsed into a Stof value, and functions defined in a Stof type will get attached to a prototype object, not the object you might be expecting.
-However, you can always pass the expected "schema" as an argument to functions in the attribute (see Object Library for docs on the #[schema(...)]
+However, you can always pass the expected "schema" as an argument to functions in the attribute (see for docs on the #[schema(...)]

 attribute).